benlapidge/DissertationGame/README.md

 # DissertationGame
-NOTE: project is currently ongoing and is not stable!

 Unity game Assets for dissertation.

 This game is a basic FPS featuring enemies.
 The objective is to collect each key to the next room without being defeated by enemies.